Last updated: January 21, 2026

 As a reminder, MIT Invitationals will be following nationals rules with any rules clarified on this page.
+A list of event supervisors can be found here.

 Updates on other events may be added in the future.